-1230.5 Semi-finals and Final
+Semi-finals and Final 1230.5

-- 1230.5.1 The four qualified competitors start according to the start system from top to bottom. - The losers of the semi-finals race their first run for the 3rd and 4th positions before the finalists race their first run, then the semi-finalists their second run and then the finalists their final race.
+1230.5.1 The four qualified competitors start according to the start table.
+The losers of the semi-finals race their first run for the 3rd and 4th positions before the finalists race their first run, then the semi-finalists their second run and then the finalists their final race.

-1231 Control of the Races
+1231 Control of the Runs